 Work collaboratively to save lives while retaining the right to own a firearm.

-Women in domestic violence situations, in the process of getting divorced, or estranged from their partner or spouse.
-There is no doubt that someone who has a known history of abuse or domestic violence should not have access to a gun.
+Let’s protect those who are most vulnerable.
+A partner in domestic violence situations (women are five times more likely to die when a firearm is present), those who are in the process of getting divorced, or those estranged from their partner or spouse.
+Someone with a known history of abuse or domestic violence should not have access to a gun.

 Let’s work to pass legislation that will prohibit guns on Michigan’s State Capitol grounds, including within the Capitol building.
 Each year, 115,000 visitors (including children and families) tour the Capitol and we need to ensure their safety as well as those that are employees there, too.

 Let’s keep our schools safe and secure without turning them into armed fortresses.
 The goal in any building improvement plan should allow only armed and approved security personnel or law enforcement in the school.
 Doing so, will help differentiate the roles between teachers and trained (armed) staff.

 Accidental shootings and suicides total 59% of all gun deaths in MIchigan.

 2013 fatal firearm injuries of children and teens has risen unabated.
 Let’s protect children in homes where a gun is present: promote and enact gun storage laws to help reduce the likelihood of accidental shootings.

 Enact Extreme Risk Protection or “Red Flag” Laws